State of Triumph – Chapter Two

-State of Triumph – Chapter Two is second album recorded by the German power metal band Metalium.
+State of Triumph – Chapter Two is the second album recorded by the German power metal band Metalium.
 It was released in 2000, following their first release, Millennium Metal - Chapter One and continues the story which began in the first album.

 Track listing

 All songs by Lange and Ratz, except "Music" by John Miles and "Dust in the Wind" by Kerry Livgren.